megsaunders/megsaunders.github.io/README.md

 #Megan Saunders' webpage
-Built using Jekyll and Skeleton CSS
+Built by Megan using Jekyll and Skeleton CSS
 Contact me for more info